 The Association's members pursue a variety of professional objectives through voluntary Special Interest Groups.
 Each SIG is responsible for selecting an appropriate designation for itself and for developing its own agenda.
 An interest group is required to submit a yearly report on activities and a plan for the upcoming year.
 No evaluation of members is necessary.
-This report should be submitted electronically to the Executive Director and the First Vice President by April 1.
+This report should be submitted electronically to the Executive Director and the First Vice President witin 30 days after the annual conference concludes.